 Psychedelic Integration is the chosen professional name for psychotherapy designed to assist people seeking support in connection with psychedelic or sacred medicine experiences.
 Individuals who have had challenging experiences can benefit from transpersonal therapeutic processing and understanding of the often-challenging feelings evoked and triggered by psychedelics and sacred medicines.
 Psychedelics or sacred medicines can be transformational with helping one gain insight to bolster, and integrate knowledge from the encounter into their daily lives.

 While the use of psychedelics and sacred medicines remains as controlled substances in the United States, many individuals continue to engage them in a variety of settings and contexts, with some of them less than optimal.
 Dr. Beers’ Psychedelic Integration Therapy is in alignment with the Principles of Harm Reduction.
 Aside from the potential benefits, there are real risks associated with the exploration and use of them.
 For some, the effects can be overwhelming, confusing and/or anxiety provoking, even well after the encounter.
 Some people may have difficulty processing and integrating the engagement of complex thoughts, feelings and experiences had.
-Psychedelic Integration can assist with elucidating insights and reconciling understanding.
+Psychedelic Integration can assist with elucidating insights, somatic processing, and reconciling and deepening understanding.
 Psychedelic Integration Therapy is in alignment with people that have an open curiosity, are responsible for their well-being with respect to their exploration and who genuinely seek support with navigating their relationship with these medicines.